Save to your scrapbook

 This will be saved to your scrapbook

 You can also add it to one of your existing cookbooks

 "My flatbreads are fantastic for a party.
-There’s enough dough to make 20 crunchy flatbreads which are matched wonderfully with my toppings – or why not experiment with your own favourite combinations." - Heston
+There’s enough dough to make 20 crunchy flatbreads which are matched wonderfully with classic toppings like smoked salmon – or why not experiment with your own favourite combinations." - Heston

 Makes: 20 large flatbreads

 150g Waitrose Super Fine 00 Grade Pasta Flour

 ¼ tsp malt extract (optional)

 350g Waitrose Super Fine 00 Grade Pasta Flour

 ½ tsp malt extract (optional)

 Pre-fermented dough (see recipe above)